chaoweiyang1/book-reference-code/README.md

 The reference code of each folder is named by its associated chapter of the book.
 Please refer to each chapter of the text for explainations.

-For each chapter, please program in sequence since some following on codes dpending on previous codes.
+For each chapter, please program in sequence since certain following code depend on previous code.

 # Software requirements:
 * Python 3.x